New 5May2019, updated 21Aug2019

 Design and construction by me.
 However, you may copy as much as you like.
 Or use it as a start for your own design.

 The circuit diagram is drawn in iCircuit (1.9.1).
 The .icircuit file is available here.
-Some symbols are not correct, like the N-MOSFET HEXFET TR1-TR4 and the varistors V1-V2.
+Some symbols are not correct, like the N-MOSFET HEXFET TR1-TR6 and the varistors V1-V2.
 (I have not used the simulator part much in this diagram.
 But I have taken out excerpts and made smaller diagrams for simulation.)
 (As I may update the diagram this unreadable front-end picture may not be updated.
-But the PDF is).
-Press for PDF:
+But the PDF is).187_fig2_circuit_diagram_usb_5V_watchdog_and_relay_box_plus_relay_output_i2c_oyvind_teig

-Tip: To print the PDF on two pages, download Adobe Acrobat Reader DC and print as poster 32% and portrait mode.
-Then cut the two papers and glue them.
+Tip: To print the PDF on two pages, download Adobe Acrobat Reader DC and print as poster 30% and portrait mode.
+Then cut the the right side’s left margin at the index in my PDF, and glue them together.

 Observe that the diagram contains 230V AC circuitry for the relay outputs.
 Disclaimer: even if I may have some advice here, you are responsible that your local rules and regulatory claims are adherred to.